tony-ou/web_QoE_codebase/README.md

 ## Step 3: Start Amazon Mturk Campaign

-Mturk is the crowdsourcing platform we ran QoE study on.
+Mturk is the crowdsourcing platform we use.

-### Running MTurk Survey
+### Running MTurk Campaign

 1. Login to [Amazon Requester](https://requester.mturk.com/begin_signin) using your Amazon account.